Zero Lower Bound (ZLB)

 Real-World Example: The Great Recession

-In December 2008, the Federal Reserve cut the Fed Funds Rate to 0-0.25% in response to the Global Financial Crisis.
+In December 2008, the Federal Reserve cut the Fed Funds Rate to a range of 0% to 0.25% in response to the Global Financial Crisis, marking the first time the U.S. hit the ZLB in the modern era.

-3Step 3: The Fed launched QE1, buying $600 billion in Mortgage-Backed Securities.
+3Step 3: The Fed launched "Quantitative Easing" (QE1), creating reserves to buy $600 billion in Mortgage-Backed Securities.

-4Step 4: This lowered mortgage rates and boosted the stock market, creating a "wealth effect."
+4Step 4: This massive intervention lowered mortgage rates and boosted the stock market, creating a "wealth effect" that encouraged spending.

-Result: This era defined the "new normal" of relying on central bank balance sheets rather than just interest rates.
+Result: This era defined the "new normal" for central banking, where the size of the balance sheet became more important than the target interest rate.

 Disadvantages of the ZLB